 The Market Risk is driven by risks inherent within the Company's assets portfolio.
-During the reporting period the market risk profile has increased from CHF 4.2m to CHF 5.3m consistently with the significant increase in the bonds portfolio related to the investment of the available liquidity into bonds done in 2016.
+During the reporting period the market risk profile reduced to approximately CHF 5.0m (CHF 5.3m in the prior year).

 C.2.3.
 MARKET RISK CONCENTRATION